WEST VIRGINIA DIVORCE BASICS AND OVERVIEW

-- Parenting Classes Required: If a divorce involves a minor child, the court orders the parents to attend an education class, so they understand the effects that divorce and custody disputes have on children.
+- Parenting Classes Required: If a divorce involves a minor child, the West Virginia court orders the parents to attend an education class, so they understand the effects that divorce and custody disputes have on minor children.
 This is required in an effort to reduce the trauma to the child who experiences divorce.
-The session is mandatory for divorcing parents.
-The court may waive parent education if the judge finds that attendance is not necessary or beneficial to the parents and/or children.
+The session is mandatory for divorcing parents, but the court may waive parent education requirement if the judge finds that attendance is not necessary or beneficial to the parents and/or children.
 The family code statute is regarding the parenting class requirement is West Virginia 48-9-104.

 - Filing Fee: $135-$185.
 (See WV Filing Fee Waiver Form)

 - Where to File for Child Support: Bureau for Child Support Enforcement.

 - Child Support Guidelines Model: Income share model using the income of each parent and applies that percentage to the the monthly support amount to calculate the obligation of each parent.
 (See West Virginia Child Support)